RocketChat/docs-old/resources/frequently-asked-questions/whatsapp-business-app-faqs.md

 <summary>After the client replies to an active message, does he go to the agent who sent it?</summary>

-It depends on your current omnichannel setup as it can be redirected to a specific department or if it’s public.
+It depends on your current omnichannel setup as it can be redirected to a specific department or if itÃÂ¢ÃÂÃÂs public.
 The message will go to the agent who sent it as long as the agent is active, if not it will be redirected to an active agent.
 See our documentation.
 [Link](https://developer.rocket.chat/reference/api/rest-api/endpoints/apps-endpoints/whatsapp-endpoints)

 </details>